elastic/apm-server/dev_docs/trace_metrics.md

 The latency is then recorded in an [HDRHistogram](http://hdrhistogram.org/) for that group.
 Transaction group latency histograms are periodically indexed (every minute by default), with configurable precision (defaults to 2 significant figures).
+From 8.7.0 onwards, the Transaction Metrics aggregator publishes metrics for 3 different periods: `1m`, `10m`, and `60m`.

 To protect against memory exhaustion due to high-cardinality transaction names (or other attributes), APM Server places a limit on the number of transaction groups that are tracked at any given time.
-By default, this limit is 10000 transaction groups.
-When transaction group latency histograms are indexed, the groups are reset, enabling a different set of 10000 groups to be recorded.
+By default, this limit is 10000 transaction groups per GB of memory.
+When transaction group latency histograms are indexed, the groups are reset, enabling a different set of groups to be recorded.

 ## Service destination metrics